MSCI-245-342/hw-betterbooks/hw-instructions.md

 I was careful to order the authors by name to make the dropdown sensible to use.

-Long term, my user interface will not work.
+Long term, my user interface will be unwieldy.
 Who wants to select an author from a dropdown with thousands of author names?
 Not me.
-Nevertheless, the functionality is better than it was, and lets us get a first version of the system up and running.
+Nevertheless, the functionality is better than it was, and it lets us get a first version of the system up and running.
 We can always improve it in the future.
 Plus, my real goal was to demo a dropdown for you.

 ## Query Parameters